Bertolt Brecht: Cold War and final years in East Germany (1945–1956)

 At the onset of the Cold War and "Second Red Scare" in the U.S., Brecht was blacklisted by movie studio bosses and investigated by the House Un-American Activities Committee (HUAC).
 Along with more than 40 other Hollywood writers, directors, actors and producers, he was subpoenaed in September 1947 by the HUAC.
 Although he was one of the 19 "unfriendly" witnesses who had declared ahead of time they would not cooperate with the House investigation, Brecht eventually decided to go before the committee and answer questions.
 He later explained he was following the advice of attorneys and did not want to delay his planned trip to Europe.

 On 30 October 1947, Brecht testified to the HUAC that he had never been a member of the Communist Party.
 He made wry jokes throughout the proceedings, punctuating his inability to speak English well with continuous references to the translators present, who transformed his German statements into English ones unintelligible to himself.
+It was noted that his interpreter, David Baumgardt, had a heavy German accent which made him more difficult to understand than Brecht himself.
+With the chairman of the committee, J. Parnell Thomas, complaining that he "cannot understand the interpreter any more than I can the witness.".
 HUAC vice-chairman Karl Mundt thanked Brecht for his cooperation.
 The remaining unfriendly witnesses who appeared before the HUAC at that time, the so-called Hollywood Ten, declined on First Amendment grounds to answer about their Communist Party affiliations and were cited for contempt.
 Brecht's decision to be a "cooperative" witness—albeit in an evasive way and providing no useful information—led to criticism of him, including accusations of betrayal.
 The day after his testimony, Brecht fled to Europe and never returned to the U.S.

 He lived in Zurich, Switzerland, for a year.
 In February 1948 in the Swiss town of Chur, Brecht staged an adaptation of Sophocles' Antigone, based on a translation by Hölderlin.
 The play was published under the title Antigonemodell 1948, accompanied by an essay on the importance of creating a "non-Aristotelian" form of theatre.

 In 1949 he moved to East Berlin and established his theatre company there, the Berliner Ensemble.
 He retained Austrian nationality which was granted in 1950, and his overseas bank accounts from which he received valuable hard currency remittances.
 The copyrights on his writings were held by a Swiss company.